la-ots/pelican/docs/components/toasts.md

 ## Best Practices

 - Put Toasts at the top right of the screen.
-- Toasts use the same [Status Colors](/foundation/status-colors) as alerts.
+- Toasts use the same [Status Colors](/foundation/status-colors) as Alerts.
 - Status Colors only add visual cues.
 The content of the toast must make the meaning obvious to assistive technology users.
 - Toasts are only triggered by user actions such as saving, editing, deleting, or creating a file.
 - Use **Info** (blue) to communicate informative or helpful information to users.